AdamJ/AdamJ.github.io/src/pages/Alfred/workflows.md

 ## Created / Modified
 - New Obsidian
   - Create a new note using [Obsidian](https://obsidian.md/).
+- Start my day
+  - A workflow for starting my day.
+Open Microsoft Outlook, Firefox, and Slack.
-- End the day
+- End my day
   - A workflow to quickly end my day.
 Closes all applications and asks if I want to shut down my machine.
-- Start the day
-  - A workflow for starting my day.
-Open Microsoft Outlook, Firefox, and Slack.